 One of the best things about Venice Beach is that it’s super walkable – that’s why I recommend exploring it as much as you can!
 But make sure to book in advance if you want to grab a bargain, these places fill up quickly!

 - Hotel Erwin – Are you looking for a superb beach hotel where you’ll feel spoiled during your vacation?
 This wonderful property is right down the street from the Venice Boardwalk and it awaits with new and cool facilities!

-- Ocean Front/View Bunk beds – In case you didn’t find the ideal hotel with sea view for your vacation yet, you should check this one out!
-Staying here means you’ll have access to private parking, free Wi-Fi and superb views.
+- Super 8 by Wyndham – In case you didn’t find the ideal hotel with a sea view for your vacation yet, you should check this one out!
+Staying here means you’ll have access to private parking, free Wi-Fi, and an amazing outdoor pool.

-3. Downtown L.A. – Where to stay in Los Angeles for nightlife
+3. Downtown – best place to stay in L.A for nightlife

 Are you a night owl?
 A party animal that wants to experience all the cool nightlife spots in Los Angeles?
 Then the Downtown area is the right place for you!

 Downtown LA (DTLA) is the heart and soul of Los Angeles and the main spot for people interested in culture and business as well.
-There is always something exciting happening here as well, regardless if we’re talking about a cool concert, a crazy party or a street performance.
+There is always something exciting happening here as well, regardless of whether we’re talking about a cool concert, a crazy party, or a street performance.

 Although Downtown Los Angeles is generally safe, especially during the day, I wouldn’t recommend it to families, as walking there at night might get uncomfortable due to the number of unsheltered people around the area.

 Downtown LA is also very walkable, so one of the first things you’ll do while you’re here is to take a stroll on the beautiful streets and admire everything that this awesome neighborhood has to offer.
 While you’re here, you can also visit the Museum of Contemporary Art (MOCA), Chinatown, the Microsoft Theatre and the Disney concert hall, the Grammy Museum – and more.